La Crosse River State Trail: West Salem to La Crosse

 It is 3.3 miles from West Salem to where the trail passes under Interstate Highway 90.
 Heavy traffic moves above on the overpass.
 After crossing Bostwick Creek, the landscape opens up to a vast and beautiful marsh.
 Far to the south, the bluffs of the valley rise.
 The railroad tracks continue alongside the trail to the north.

-For the last 3.5 miles, the trail traverses this picturesque wetland.
+For the last 3.5 miles, the trail traverses this picturesque wetlands of the La Crosse River.
 There is little shade, but expansive views.
-This area is part of the La Crosse River Conservancy, and wildlife is common.
+This attractive area is part of the La Crosse River Conservancy, and wildlife is common.
 Beaver and musket lodges may be seen near ponds and streams, trumpet swans and Canadian geese rest during migrations, and eagles soar ahead.
 Songbirds frequently dart across the trail.

 Departing the wetlands, the trail travels again through a corridor of trees and bushes, past a golf course and toward the trailhead.
 After passing a gate on the trail, it crosses under a bridge that takes the Great River State Trail over the railroad tracks.
 It’s just a short climb uphill to the trailhead, which is well-equipped with a large parking lot, restrooms, picnic tables, park benches, drinking fountain, bike rack, and information kiosks.